ariknel/mqtt-vision-robot/README.md

 ### Control Modes

-Toggled by a single button in the app UI.
+Toggled by a single button.
 Accelerometer listener registered/unregistered on toggle to preserve battery.

 **Mode 1 — Accelerometer tilt:**